 The results of operations as a whole are reported in the Statement of Activities and Changes in Net Position.
-The School District's net position decreased by \$4,899,139 during the fiscal year primarily due to the recognition of OPEB and pension expense which totaled \$7,382,573.
-A summary for the years ended June 30, 2018 and 2017 is as follows:
+While the previous chart presents net position on a balance sheet basis, the following chart shows net position on an income statement basis.
+The School District's net position decreased by \$8,697,750 during the fiscal year primarily due to the recognition of tax certiorari exposure expense of \$5,189,207 shown in the General Support expense line.
+A summary for the years ended June 30, 2019 and 2018 is as follows: